-- Work on that feedback and show them in your new product updates if possible.
+- Work on that feedback and show it in your new product updates if possible.
 This will not only make your customers feel valued, but they will prefer your brand over others.
 The customer who is heard is likely to stay with your brand as loyal customers.

 - Make new changes in your website design based on your customers’ suggestions.
 Some important questions that could be asked here are: Are your customers facing problems while navigating your website?
-Is your website design user friendly and clean?
+Is your website design user-friendly and clean?
 Etc.

 - Do regular surveys and polls and ask your customers what content they would like to consume.
 Whether it is an ebook they want?
 Or short blogs, case studies, and so on.

 75% of customers expect a brand to know why they have chosen their brands.
 In addition to that, 52% of customers want their favorite brands to know how satisfied they are.
 Knowing your customers and gathering useful data is important.
 But, what more important is to make use of the data in the right and appropriate way.

 Customers don’t expect brands to send them ads based on their browsing habits.
 Nor do they want to receive unnecessary sales calls regarding plans and other marketing events.
 Bothering users multiple times creates a poor brand experience.
 And, this would result in customers associating negative emotions with your brands.

 Three emotional factors lead to good customer emotions.